ehbaker/mbGUI/README.md

-# How to Get a Local Copy of this Mass Balance GUI:
+# How to Get a Local Copy of this MB Matlab GUI:

 + Open Git Bash (if you don't have it yet, [download](https://git-for-windows.github.io/)).
 + Use `cd` and tab-completion to move to the folder where you want to keep your local copy of this GUI.